KJCats/My-Notes/3 - Zettelkasten/The Dunning-Kruger Effect.md

 End:

-But how can we over
+But how can we overcome the effect.
+How do we even know on which side of the spectrum we are?
+The best way is to get constant
 # References
 Got the Idea from a YouTube Title named: [Elden Ring Drama and The Dunning Kruger Effect](https://www.youtube.com/watch?v=ucV6h7OxSso&pp=0gcJCckJAYcqIYzv)
 Didn't watch the Video though